NVIDIA/NeMo/README.md

 #### 4.2.1 Predefined Configurations of GPT-3 models
 <a id="markdown-predefined-configurations-of-gpt-3-models" name="predefined-configurations-of-gpt-3-models"></a>

-We provide five configurations for several different model sizes GPT-3 models: 126M, 5B, 20B, 40B and 175B parameters.
+We provide five configurations for several different GPT-3 model sizes: 126M, 5B, 20B,
+40B and 175B parameters.
 These configurations include carefully selected hyper-parameters, which should be used as a guideline for any custom model configurations.
 All these configurations are provided in the `conf/training/gpt3/`